HDMI vs. DisplayPort: Which display interface reigns supreme?

 Note that both standards can drive older display types, both via adapters and adapter cables: HDMI to VGA and DVI; and DisplayPort to VGA, DVI, and HDMI.
 Both standards are also backward compatible, falling back to the oldest revision used in a connection.

 Here is a chart showing major features and specs for each standard.
-Click to expand to a readable size.
+You can right-click and open the image a new tab to expand to a readable size.

 Using multiple displays on HDMI and DisplayPort